 You can reach us through our FB page (Sweet Honey B’s Cakery & Cafe), our Instagram page (@sweethoneybs), or message us directly at 662-316-5585.

 My husband and I are both from Kentucky.
 He’s from the western side, Greenville, and I’m from the northeastern area, Vanceburg.
-We met in central KY, Georgetown, where we both worked at Toyota Motor Manufacturing, Kentucky.
+We met in central Kentucky – Georgetown – where we both worked at Toyota Motor Manufacturing, Kentucky.

 When we heard about their plans to build another manufacturing plant in Mississippi, we were both interested in the opportunities it had to offer.

-Russell transferred to the MS plant to help set it up and develop the processes.
-During his transition there, we started dating so it didn’t take long before he convinced me that I should transfer as well.
+Russell transferred to the Mississippi plant to help set it up and develop the processes.
+During his transition there, we started dating, so it didn’t take long before he convinced me that I should transfer as well.

-We have both retired from Toyota and starting the next phase of our journey.
-We have combined our love of log homes and our love of family, community and baking to create businesses which we hope will thrive and keep us busy for years to come.
+We have both retired from Toyota and are starting the next phase of our journey.
+We have combined our love of log homes and our love of family, community and baking to create businesses that we hope will thrive and keep us busy for years to come.

 Becoming a Bakery